setlog/panik/README.md

 ## Remarks
 * Use `panik.ToError()` at API boundaries.
 APIs which panic are not idiomatic Go.
+* Avoid calling `recover()` yourself.
+If you do, you take the responsibility of differing between panics caused by your code and panics of unknown origin using `panik.Caused()`.
+Also, [panik's trace-printing functions](#print-a-stack-trace) will have no visibility of the original panic.
+You basically lose all of the simplicity panik provides.
+It is adviced to use `panik.ToError()` instead.
-* You will still need to consider when to wrap an error and when to merely format its message using `%v`; the types of wrapped errors are part of your API.
-You can use `panik.IfError()` and `panik.IfErrorf()` for the highest level of control.
+* You will still need to think about when to wrap an error and when to merely format its message; the types of wrapped errors are part of your API contract.
+See the difference between `OnErrorfw()` and `OnErrorfv()`.